Rabbit Islands, Scotland: Geography and geology

 The northernmost of the group is called Sgeir an Òir, and there is a natural arch at its north end called "Claigeann na Sgeir" (Bell of the Skerry).
+The southwestern island is linked to the central island by a tidal sand spit.
+A second spit extends to the mainland, but is only exposed at low spring tides.

 They are near Coldbackie, Melness and Talmine on the mainland, and Eilean nan Ròn is to the north east.
 They are in the parish of Tongue.

 History

 The islands' older name "Eileanan nan Gall", means "islands of the strangers", or "Norsemen".

 Supposedly, a ship carrying gold to Charles Edward Stuart was wrecked on the island.
-The northernmost of the group is called Sgeir an Òir (skerry of the gold), which is perhaps a reference to this.
+The name Sgeir an Òir (skerry of the gold) may be a reference to this.

 The islands are popular with scuba divers, and have in the past been used for grazing.